 All students are required to have a laptop computer with internet access.
-Specifications can be found at http://www.westernu.edu/computing/computing-students/.
+Specifications can be found at the following website, Link: WesternU Student Laptop Requirements.

 All students will be provided with an iPad for use during their courses.
 Due to the various methods for daily quiz/attendance for all courses, all students are always expected to have their iPad with them.
 We do not allow make up quizzes when a student is absent or if they do not have their iPad.
 You will not be allowed to take the quiz on paper because you do not have your iPad with you.
 Should your iPad malfunction, you will need to notify OAA and a loaner will be provided.
-You should notify the faculty or staff immediately when your iPad is not functioning so they can either help with the malfunction or notify OAA to determine the next steps.
+You should notify the faculty or staff immediately when your iPad is not functioning so they can either help with the malfunction or notify OAA to determine the next steps. iPad maintenance is the responsibility of the student.
+The device ownership may not be transferred during enrollment.
+Devices that are lost, stolen, or broken must be replaced through CDM at the expense of the student.